-Simply learning about the money and creating a budget could prevent many students from adding to the average $34,144 student loan balance they are already expected to pay back.
+Simply learning about the money and creating a budget could prevent many students from adding to the student loan balance they are already expected to pay back.
+To get a handle on this, let’s answer the following:

 Your refund is the amount of money left over after all of your scholarships, grants, and federal and private student loans are applied toward tuition, fees and other direct educational expenses for the semester.
 The refund could come as a lump-sum direct deposit to your bank account, as cash or as a check.

-The school legally has to disburse any leftover Federal Student Aid money you are awarded. “[Schools] cannot hold onto that credit balance unless the student gives written consent,” says Karen McCarthy, Director of Policy Analysis at National Association of Student Financial Aid Administrators (NASFAA).
+The school legally has to disburse any leftover federal student aid money you are awarded. “[Schools] cannot hold onto that credit balance unless the student gives written consent,” Karen McCarthy, director of policy analysis at the National Association of Student Financial Aid Administrators (NASFAA), told MagnifyMoney.
 In the case of a PLUS loan, the parent must give consent for the school to hold the credit balance.

 Most refunds most likely come from leftover federal student loans, but recipients of some grants may receive a refund for unused funds as well.

-While there is no official record of exactly how many college students end up with a positive balance on their account after all of their financial aid package is applied, each semester possibly thousands of U.S. college students in the United States find themselves in a similar position as Chery did her freshman year.
+While there is no official record of exactly how many college students end up with a positive balance on their account after all of their financial aid package is applied, each semester possibly thousands of U.S. college students in the U.S. find themselves with leftover funding.

 The total amount of financial aid that a student is able to receive is up to the institution’s calculated cost of attendance, which is a big part of the math that goes into calculating a student’s financial aid award.
 Sometimes colleges pad their total cost of attendance estimates to include things that aren’t directly paid to the school, like books, housing, transportation or child care.
 The idea is that the student will use any leftover funds for other things they need in order to go to school.

-“Kids going to a $4,000 community college can walk away with about $5,000 of refunded money,” says college aid expert Joe Orsolini, especially if they find ways to save on expenses like housing.
-In Chery’s case, she lived at home, which meant she didn’t need any funds for housing.
+“Kids going to a $4,000 community college can walk away with about $5,000 of refunded money,” said college aid expert Joe Orsolini, especially if they find ways to save on expenses like housing.

-Grants and scholarships — truly “free money” — are usually applied to your institutional bills first.
+Grants and scholarships are usually applied to your institutional bills first.
 There may be restrictions on how you can use money from these sources, as rules vary widely by state, institution and scholarship program regarding how students are allowed to spend the funds they receive.

-Usually the amount of “free money” a student gets is smaller compared to loans they receive and is depleted by direct institutional bills, so most students don’t get that money refunded to them.
-However, it’s possible for some students who received a large amount of scholarships to be refunded “free” money.
+Usually the amount of gift aid a student gets is smaller compared with loans they receive and is depleted by direct institutional bills, so most students don’t get that money refunded to them.
+However, it’s possible for some students who received a large amount of scholarships to be refunded this money.

 Student loan refunds